Non-perturbative methods for false vacuum decay

-\paragraph{The bounce formalism and convexity} The bounce formalism uses the stationary phase approximation to write the false vacuum decay rate in terms of ``bounce'' solutions of the Euclidean equations of motion.
+where here $S$ is the tree-level action; $\phi_b$ is the bounce solution, which interpolates from the FV at $\tau = \pm\infty$ to a turning point near the true vacuum at $\tau = 0$; $\phi_F$ is the constant false vacuum solution; and the prefactor $A$ includes the fluctuation determinant.
 For the purposes of this paper, we will consider a real scalar field theory with renormalizeable Euclidean action

 but our arguments can be generalized to theories with more extensive field content.
-The FV decay rate per unit volume is related to the imaginary part of the FV energy, which may in turn be written in terms of the restricted path integral

-where here the $\mathcal{V}$ is the spacetime volume, $\phi_F$ is the false vacuum state, and the integration limits denote that the path integral is over all field configurations s.t. $\phi(\bm{x},\pm\infty) = \phi_F$.
-In the bounce formalism, the path integral is expanded as a sum over saddle points (or stationary points) which correspond to solutions of the Euclidean equations of motion \cite{Coleman:1977py,Callan:1977pt}.
+Traditionally, the FV decay rate \eqref{eq:treelevel} was arrived at by directly expanding the imaginary part of the FV energy around the FV, bounce, and multibounce solutions.
+However, the path integral for this FV energy is manifestly real, with a non-zero decay rate being a spurious result of perturbation theory; while this can be remedied in an ad-hoc way by meticulously deforming the analytic continuation \cite{Witten:2010cx}, a first-principles derivation of the decay rate was only put forward in the last decade with the direct method \cite{Andreassen:2016cff}; see \cite{Andreassen:2016cvx} for a comprehensive review.

-Without modification, the bounce formalism does not take into account radiative corrections.
+Without modification, the naive bounce formalism \eqref{eq:treelevel} does not take into account radiative corrections to the action.
 Notably, this implies that it can only be used if bounce solutions exist for the tree-level action, which is not the case for phase transitions generated by radiative corrections.
 This signals the breakdown of the stationary phase approximation: when radiative corrections are significant, there exist regions of \textit{bounce-like} field configurations that are not stationary points of the tree-level action but for which the phase varies sufficiently slowly that they nevertheless dominate the integral \cite{Iliopoulos:1974ur,Hindmarsh:1985nc,Fujimoto:1982tc}.
-The common way of incorporating radiative corrections has been to apply the bounce formalism to the one-loop-- (instead of the tree-level) effective action.
+The common way of incorporating radiative corrections has been to apply the bounce formalism to the one-loop (instead of the tree-level) effective action.
 Among other issues, this technique is limited to weakly coupled theories as the latter is calculated in perturbation theory.